gitflow-incremental-builder/gitflow-incremental-builder/README.md

 Detects files that are not yet tracked by git (see `git status` manual).
 This does **not** include _uncommitted_ files.
 A new file is not _untracked_ anymore after it is added to the index.

+### gib.skipIfPathMatches

+Can be used to skip this extension on certain changes.
+By default, no changed file results in GIB being skipped.

+This property is helpful for more complex project setups in which not all submodules depend on the root module (= are not direct or indirect children of the root module).<br/>
+In such a case, GIB will assign a change to e.g. `.github/workflows/ci.yml` to the root module, building all modules that depend on the root module.<br/>
+Consequently, this will **not** include the other modules that are referenced top-down from root, but not bottom-up via `<parent>...</parent>`.<br/>
+One example of such modules are [the independent-projects of Quarkus](https://github.com/quarkusio/quarkus/tree/1.11.3.Final/independent-projects).

+By setting this property to e.g. `\.github[/\\].*` you can tell GIB that this path has a _global_ effect and that it's pointless to attempt an incremental build.

+:information_source: Use `[/\\]` instead of just `/` to also cover Windows path separators.

+Since: 3.12.2

 ### gib.excludePathRegex

 Can be used to exclude certain changed files from being detected as changed, reducing the number of modules to build.
 By default, nothing is excluded.